Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab1_GettingStarted/README.md

 ## Prerequisites

 - Active GitHub Copilot subscription tied to a GitHub identity that can access the training repository.
-- Visual Studio Code (latest stable build) with GitHub Copilot and GitHub Copilot Chat extensions installed.
+- Visual Studio Code (latest stable build) with GitHub Copilot and GitHub Copilot
-- CodeTour extension installed to follow the guided walkthrough (optional but recommended).
 - Sample PowerShell and YAML snippets (provided in this repository under `samples/` or created ad hoc with Copilot).

 ## Exercise 1 – Verify Copilot Setup (20 min)